Exploration and exploitation in technical standards

 - bias towards standardization, because introducing something new immediately introduces debt into your whole tech stack.
 To be exploited appropriately, it has to be so valuable it’s worth going through and updating everything to take advantage of what you’ve discovered.

-There is a cost to having standards.
+Many engineers resist standards.
+They view them as limits on their freedom.
 Standards make it harder to do things in non-standard ways.

 But there can be a huge payoff to establishing lightweight standards in your engineering organization:

 - More deliberate conversations about tradeoffs with new approaches.